Australian Digital Health Agency Executive Team

 Ronan is responsible for leading the Core Services Systems Operations Division covering the core digital health systems and providing technical support and leadership on the My Health Record system, Cyber Security Centre, eHealth reference platform, clinical informatics, terminology and tooling, NASH and the Healthcare Identifier Service operations and services management.
 The Division also leads the development, operation and risk management of the security, privacy, fraud and compliance risk management services for the Agency as well as for the end-to-end system operations.

 Ronan has worked for more than 20 years with the UK Government, clinicians, patients and the public, shaping policy and transforming health services.
 He has held board level positions within the NHS in England, worked as a Senior Civil Servant within the UK Civil Service and brings proven leadership skills in using Information, Technology and Communications to drive service transformation.
-Ronan's most recent position was as the Director of Information and Transparency with NHS England.

 Executive General Manager, Organisation Capability and Change Management